Learning how to be smart with money is an essential aspect of winning in life, and money touches almost everything we do in our modern world.

 Adjust your budget as per need

 Be agile, cut yourself some slack as you build a budget, and then work on fine-tuning and executing your budget.
 You’re going to notice stuff you need to change, and it’s going to take about three months for your budgeting to get moving.
-But as it does, once the money starts working for you and pushing you towards your amazing financial targets, the effects will be fantastic!
+But as it does, once the money starts working for you and pushing you toward your amazing financial targets, the effects will be fantastic!
 An online budgeting app such as YNAB, Mint, EveryDollar, or Personal Capital can simplify your budgeting process.

 3. Differentiate needs versus wants to ensure that you are wise with your money